Learning disentangled representation for classical models: Method

 where $Y$ is the given task (e.g. classification), $I_c$ controls how much information is to be ignored, and $S(X)$ is a transformation of the random variable $X$.
 If the mutual information of $Z$ and $X$ equals the Shannon entropy of $X$, the optimal representation is also sufficient statistic by definition.
 For Gaussian distribution of $X$, the sufficient statistic is simple and well-known, \emph{i.e.}, its mean and variance.

-But in general, it is an intractable task to obtain the exact formulation of optimal sufficient statistic.
-An approximate may be computed under the framework of the information bottleneck principle by computing
+But in general, it is an intractable task to obtain the exact formulation of optimal $S(X)$.
+We can further approximate the above optimization problem by computing

 where the Lagrange multiplier $\beta$ controls the relevance of $Z$ with respect to $X$.
 This links closely to the generative modelling where the task $Y$ is nothing but the intrinsic probability distribution of the data and the random variable $X$ obeys the empirical distribution of the samples.
 Thus, in the following, we will not distinguish the random variables $X$ and $Y$.
-The meta-prior of disentanglement appears in the assumption of the structure of the latent variable $Z$, where high dimensional observations can be described by a hidden low dimensional set of independent factors.
+The meta-prior of disentanglement appears in the assumption of the structure of the latent variable $Z$, where high dimensional data can be described by a hidden low dimensional set of independent parameters.